-Screening & Assessment:

-An in-home assessment will be performed on each individual requesting home delivered nutrition.
-The Uniform Assessment Instrument and the Nutrition Risk Assessment will be used to determine if the eligibility criteria is met, what the specific needs are, and the level of priority of service.
+Screening & Assessment: An in-home assessment will be performed on each individual requesting home delivered nutrition.
+The Uniform Assessment Instrument and the Nutrition Risk Assessment will be used to determine if the eligibility criteria is met, what the specific needs are, and the level of priority of service. and enginity effections meet, what the specific needs are, and the level of priority of service.
+Program Evaluation: Service Description:

-Program Evaluation: